josmar-crwdstffng/angular/aio/content/guide/forms-overview.md

 1. Query the view for the form input element, and create a custom "input" event for the test.
 1. Set the new value for the input to *Red*, and dispatch the "input" event on the form input element.
-1. Assert that the component's `favoriteColorControl` value matches the value from the input.
+1. Assert that the value of the `favoriteColorControl` of the component matches the value from the input.

 <code-example header="Favorite color test - view to model" path="forms-overview/src/app/reactive/favorite-color/favorite-color.component.spec.ts" region="view-to-model"></code-example>